HBOR Sustainability

 Low Income Countries* often face high public debt that may exceed their ability to reduce poverty or provide basic government functions (e.g. health care, education, etc.).
 Given this, there is a possibility that the granting of export credits to public sector debtors could contribute to the accumulation of unsustainable levels of external debt in these countries, and therefore this risk should be taken into account before approving new export credits to these debtors.
 OECD Recommendation of the Council on Sustainable Lending Practices and Officially Supported Export Credits contains recommendations adhered to by state export credit agencies and export banks when considering applications for a loan and/or insurance for export transactions that are within the scope of the OECD Arrangement, that have repayment periods of one year or longer and where clients are public debtors or debtors guaranteed by the state from low income countries.
 This Recommendation stipulates that, in the decision-making process for approving export credit and/or insurance applications to which the Recommendation applies, account should be taken of the obligations of each country of debtor towards the World Bank and the International Monetary Fund and whether invested funds promote the economic and social progress of a low income country without jeopardising its financial future and long-term development.
 HBOR has incorporated these procedures into its internal documents with respect to such applications as follows:

-- If a loan exceeds SDR 5 million or SDR 1 million in very small countries with a level of national income lower than USD 1 billion: requesting confirmation from relevant government bodies that the export transaction/cost is in line with IMF or World Bank policies for that country.
+• If a loan exceeds SDR 5 million or SDR 1 million in very small countries with a level of national income lower than USD 1 billion: requesting confirmation from relevant government bodies that the export transaction/cost is in line with IMF or World Bank policies for that country and reporting to the IMF and the World bank.

 * Low Income Country is a country that meets the conditions for finance under the IMF’s Poverty Reduction and Growth Trust - PRGT or a country that has access to interest-free loans or grants of the International Development Association, World Bank Group, IDA (IDA only country).
 The list of these countries is available on the websites of the OECD, the World Bank and the IMF.